Early Care and Education

 Hit all the right milestones.

 Develop and bloom into a place where good health and early learning are ever-expanding – for children, teachers and families.

 Powerful, everyday actions that can change a child’s life

 Eat.
 Move.
-Talk! is a virtual training and toolkit for early care providers designed to improve young children’s health outcomes by promoting healthy eating and physical activity strategies in combination with Language Nutrition.
+Talk! is a virtual training and toolkit for ECE providers designed to improve young children’s health outcomes by promoting healthy eating and physical activity strategies in combination with Language Nutrition.